-According to researchers at the University of Illinois, people who are more optimistic are also more likely to have good heart health.
-For the 2015 study, researchers evaluated the heart health, mental health and optimism levels of 5,100 adults ranging in age from 45 to 84 years old.
-They tracked each participant over an 11-year period starting in July 2000 and found that heart health scores, which are based on body mass index and blood pressure, improved in direct relationship with levels of optimism.
+That's similar to what researchers from the University of Illinois found: People who are more optimistic are also more likely to have good heart health.
+For their study, researchers evaluated the heart health, mental health and optimism levels of 5,100 adults ranging in age from 45 to 84 years old.
+They tracked each participant over an 11-year period and found that heart health scores, which are based on body mass index and blood pressure, improved in direct relationship with levels of optimism.

-"Individuals with the highest levels of optimism have twice the odds of being in ideal cardiovascular health compared to their more pessimistic counterparts," said Rosalba Hernandez, the lead author of the study and social work professor at the University of Illinois.
+"Individuals with the highest levels of optimism have twice the odds of being in ideal cardiovascular health compared to their more pessimistic counterparts," said lead author Rosalba Hernandez, social work professor at the University of Illinois, in a statement.
 "This association remains significant, even after adjusting for socio-demographic characteristics and poor mental health."

 And who couldn't use another good reason to smile?

 Editor's note: This story was originally published in January 2015 and has been updated with new information.